 This is again where a Report Summary comes in handy.
-The purpose of your client report isn’t necessarily to show your client everything that happened, instead you want to summarize what you’ve been working on, the results you’ve achieved, and how you’re progressing towards helping the client reach their goals.
+The purpose of your client report isn’t necessarily to show your client everything that happened; instead, you want to summarize what you’ve been working on, the results you’ve achieved, and how you’re progressing towards helping the client reach their goals.

-The report generation process should instead be a front-end loaded activity where you set everything up for each client initially, and then use a reporting software to replicate the process.
-Automating your client reporting goes a long way in terms of adding value and simplifying your clients lives.
+The reporting process should be a front-end loaded activity where you initially set everything up for each client and then use reporting software to replicate the process.
+Automating your client reporting goes a long way to adding value and simplifying your clients’ lives.

 1. Monthly Summary

 Also, since the report includes data from several different sources, it’s important to provide an overview of the overall changes associated with each platform.
-As you can see below, the main sections of the report summary include a brief overview, the work done this month, a recap of the targets.
+As you can see below, the main sections of the report summary include a brief overview, the work done this month, and a recap of the target KPIs.